 Patterns of Amenorrhea in Chinese Medicine

-Women who experience low estrogen and can be underweight, have hot flashes or be on the warm side often experiencing night sweats are seen as “yin” deficient.
+Women who experience low estrogen and can be underweight, experience hot flashes and night sweats are seen as “yin” deficient.
 These individuals can see their periods getting lighter and lighter until it finally stops all together.
 This is a type of fluid insufficiency that is different than hydrating through water.
 Estrogen is cooling and nourishing.
 It helps follicle growth as well as helps the uterine lining grow.
 Women who are yin deficient are dry and therefore there is no “growth” taking place.
 If the follicle fails to grow, ovulation does not take place and as a result, menses is not present.
 Chinese Herbs that help replenish the estrogen and fluids, which restore the body’s natural fluids.
 This is done through herbs, diets and sleep.

 Amenorrhea can be due to hormonal imbalances seen as”qi stagnation” in the reproductive system.
 This can often be due to stress.
 These individuals may have had bad PMS, headaches before their menstrual cycle as well as cramping before their period starts.
 Weight gain, bloating and breast tenderness are also signs of qi stagnation.
 These individuals have a blocked menstruation.

 Some women may have a cold environment in their uterus that can also block the menses.
 Treatment is given to warm the uterus and disinhibit menstrual flow.